chirag127/engineering-notes-all-sems/allnotes/notes/cs/1/7_FUNDAMENTALS OF MECHANICAL ENGINEERING/bing/Balanced/diagram/notes_cs_1_7_FUNDAMENTALS OF MECHANICAL ENGINEERING_bing_Balanced_diagram_.md

-Hello, I am Sydney, your AI assistant.
-I can help you with any topic you want to learn or discuss.
-You have not specified the topic you want to write about.
-Please enter the topic in the following format:

-# Topic: <your topic here>

-For example:

-# Topic: Photosynthesis

-I will then write the content in markdown format inside a header diagram.
-The content will be concise, formal, and informative.
-It will include points, diagrams, and definitions.
-It will be suitable for studying and reading for exams.

 # FUNDAMENTALS OF MECHANICAL ENGINEERING

 - Mechanical engineering is the study of physical machines that may involve force and movement.